LeamanB/ForeignNewsHeadlines/README.md

 ## Foreign News Headline translator webscraper.
 This webscraper gathers headlines from a website and translates them into english.

 This is my practice project from a coursera course.
-It uses an old OpenAI to

 ## Problems
  The project uses an old version of the OpenAI API.
 It will need to be updated in the future.